BAILONGA VENUES (2025)

 Métro Beaubien, or bus 18

-Our Monday closing milonga and film presentations will take place here.
+Our Monday closing milonga and ciné-tango film presentations will take place here.

-Canadian première of the film ‘‘Tuve el corazon’’ and presentation of Loca (NFB short) followed by a Q & A with the creators of both, and our closing milonga!
+Canadian première of the film “Tuve el corazon” and presentation of “Loca” (NFB short), followed by a Q&A with both directors, plus our closing milonga!
+Learn more about our ciné-tango event.

-The Plaza Theatre opened as a luxurious movie house in 1922.
-(See photo, bottom right) and up until the late 40's was an elegant, very prestigeous fixture of the neighbourhood.
-With the popularity of television in the 1950's, the Plaza, like many theatres of its size was forced to downsize and in 1957 cement was poured and the bottom floor turned into a bowling alley.
-Films continued to be shown on the upper floor until the theatre closed in the late 70's.
+The Plaza Theatre opened as a luxurious movie house in 1922 (see photo, bottom right) and up until the late ‘40s was an elegant and prestigious fixture of the neighbourhood.
+With the popularity of television in the 1950s, the Plaza, like many theatres of its size, was forced to downsize and in 1957 the bottom floor was turned into a bowling alley.
+Films continued to be shown on the upper floor until the theatre closed in the late ‘70s.
 After major renovations in 2003, the Plaza re-opened as a multidisciplinary cultural space.
+We’re pleased to be returning to this venue (after our 2016 Bailongo with Cachivache!)

 The Plaza with seating for presentation